OWASP/www-project-information-security-metrics-bank/index.md

 **OWASP Information Security Metrics Bank** project aims at helping organizations quickly assess their cybersecurity capabilities with a pre-defined set of metrics developed within a framework that provides clear measurement process, criteria and objectives.
 This framework is maintained by the open-source community.

 ISMB project provides a practical framework for building the basis of an **Information Security Measurement Program**.
 ISMB shall define a structured approach for keeping track of security mertics and ensuring that the proper mapping of these metrics with the information security program capabilities and activities.
-This mapping at then end can conclude the current capabilities maturity level which at the end can be tracked for progress in future cybersecurity capabilities enhancement.
+This mapping can report current organization's cybersecurity capabilities maturity level which at the end can be tracked for progress through continuous measurement and monitoring.

 ## Project Objectives